sleephee/CS1999-buggy-race-editor/README.md

 subsequent python commands operate within the scope of this environment (instead of your whole machine).

 Activate the virtual environment.
-On Windows, do:

-    .\venv\Scripts\activate
+On Windows in cmd/Powershell:

+    .\venv\Scripts\activate.bat

+On Windows in Git bash:

+    ./venv/Scripts/activate

-On Linux or Mac:
+On Linux or Mac (or Windows Git Bash):

     source venv/bin/activate